NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 hugectr.Model.add()
 ```

-The `add` method of Model adds an instance of Input, SparseEmbedding, DenseLayer or GroupDenseLayer to the created Model object.
+The `add` method of Model adds an instance of Input, SparseEmbedding, DenseLayer, GroupDenseLayer, or EmbeddingCollection to the created Model object.
 Typically, a Model object is comprised of one Input, several SparseEmbedding and a series of DenseLayer instances.
 Please note that the loss function for HugeCTR model training is taken as a DenseLayer instance.

 **Arguments**
-* `input` or `sparse_embedding` or `dense_layer`: This method is an overloaded method that can accept `hugectr.Input`, `hugectr.SparseEmbedding`, `hugectr.DenseLayer` or `hugectr.GroupDenseLayer` as an argument.
+* `input` or `sparse_embedding` or `dense_layer`: This method is an overloaded method that can accept `hugectr.Input`, `hugectr.SparseEmbedding`, `hugectr.DenseLayer`, `hugectr.GroupDenseLayer`, or `hugectr.EmbeddingCollection` as an argument.
 It allows the users to construct their model flexibly without the JSON configuration file.

+Refer to the [HugeCTR Layer Classes and Methods](./hugectr_layer_book.md) for information about the layers and embedding collection.

 ***